Vilnius TV Tower: Design and construction

 The tower was designed by V. Obydov and the engineering section by K. Balėnas.
 The construction of the tower started on May 31, 1974, and finished on December 30, 1980.
 The construction was funded by the 11th Five Year Plan of the Soviet Union, which had earmarked funds for strategic investment in the then Lithuanian SSR.
 The weight of the whole structure is estimated at 25000 to 30000 MT.
 The structure is composed of a concrete base, a 190 m long hollow reinforced concrete pipe, a reinforced concrete saucer, and a 136 m long steel spike.
 Radio transmitters are housed in the lower part of the concrete tower with antennas attached to the steel spike.

-The observation deck 165 m from the ground houses the café "Paukščių takas" (Milky Way), offers a picturesque view of the city and its surroundings, and sports a rotating platform that revolves once every 45 minutes.
+The observation deck 165 m from the ground houses the café "Paukščių takas" (Milky Way), offers a view of the city and its surroundings, and sports a rotating platform that revolves once every 45 minutes.
 High-speed elevators reach the café from ground level in 40 seconds.
 On clear days, visibility can extend as far as Elektrėnai, a city approximately 40 km west, where power plants produced much of the electricity for Vilnius in Soviet times.